lcilliers/hobbies-modelling4comfort/_builds/sea-rescue/001-planning.md

 ## Initial Concept

 The vision is to create a compelling maritime rescue scene that captures:

 - **Action and Movement:** A vessel in operation, not static at dock
 - **Realistic Environment:** Dynamic seascape with waves and spray
 - **Authentic Details:** Proper scale rescue equipment and features
 - **Story and Drama:** A moment frozen in time that tells a story

+## Inspiration & Goals

+The goal is to create a piece that:

+- Honors the bravery of rescue service personnel
+- Demonstrates maritime modeling skills
+- Explores new techniques in water and weathering effects
+- Tells a compelling visual story
+- Provides satisfaction in the building process

-Following a request to Gopilot, can you prepare an example of a UK nation sea rescue diorama scene that can be built from scratch - it came back with :  plans to scratch-build a complete 1:72 RNLI sea rescue diorama, featuring:
+Following a request to Gopilot, *"can you prepare an example of a UK sea rescue diorama scene that can be built from scratch"* - it came back with :  plans to scratch-build a complete 1:72 RNLI sea rescue diorama, featuring:

 A B-class RNLI Atlantic 85 open sea rescue boat
 A small coastal fishing boat in distress